Professor James Brown is the ABS Professor of Official Statistics

 The Ghana Health Service functions under a decentralised approach; however, the lack of district level statistics implies that local authorities are faced with difficulties in making policy decisions without relevant statistics.
 The Ghanain Demographic and Health Surveys provide a range of invaluable data at the regional/national level; they cannot be used directly to produce reliable district-level estimates due to small sample sizes.
 This article uses small area estimation techniques to derive model-based district-level estimates of institutional births in Ghana by linking data from the 2003 GDHS and the 2000 Population and Housing Census.
 The models indicate considerable variability in the estimates, with institutional births ranging between 7% and 27% in the districts of the Northern region, compared to 78% and 85% in the districts of the Greater Accra Region.
 The diagnostic measures indicate that the model-based estimates are reliable and representative of the district to which they belong.

-Maslovskaya, O, Brown, JJ & Padmadas, S 2009, 'Disentangling the complex association between female genital cutting and HIV among Kenyan women', Journal of Biosocial Science, vol. 41, no. 6, pp. 815-830.View/Download from: UTS OPUS or Publisher's site
+Maslovskaya, O, Brown, JJ & Padmadas, S 2009, 'Disentangling the complex association between female genital cutting and HIV among Kenyan women', Journal of Biosocial Science, vol. 41, no. 6, pp. 815-830.View/Download from: Publisher's site

 Female genital cutting (FGC) is a widespread cultural practice in Africa and the Middle East, with a number of potential adverse health consequences for women.
 It was hypothesized by Kun (1997) that FGC increases the risk of HIV transmission through a nu

-Matthews, Z, PADMADAS, SS, Hutter, I, McEachran, J & Brown, JJ 2009, 'Does early childbearing and a sterilization-focused family planning programme in India fuel population growth?', Demographic Research, vol. 20, pp. 693-720.View/Download from: UTS OPUS or Publisher's site
+Matthews, Z, PADMADAS, SS, Hutter, I, McEachran, J & Brown, JJ 2009, 'Does early childbearing and a sterilization-focused family planning programme in India fuel population growth?', Demographic Research, vol. 20, pp. 693-720.View/Download from: Publisher's site

 Recent stagnation in the reduction of infant mortality in India can arguably be attributed to early child bearing practices and the lack of progress in lengthening birth intervals.
 Meanwhile, family planning efforts have been particularly successful in the southern states such as Andhra Pradesh, although family limitation is almost exclusively by means of sterilisation at increasingly younger ages.
 This paper examines the population impact of the unprecedented convergence of early childbearing trajectories in India and quantifies the potential implications stemming from the neglect of strategies that encourage delaying and spacing of births.
 The effects of adopting a `later, longer and fewer family planning strategy are compared with the continuation of fertility concentrated in the younger age groups.
 Results from the cohort component population projections suggest that a policy encouraging later marriage and birth spacing would achieve a future total population which is about 52 million less in 2050 than if the current early fertility trajectory is continued.